MicrosoftDocs/power-platform/power-platform/admin/delete-users.md

 - If the user is in the environment and has a status of **disabled**, the status remains as **disabled**.
 - If the user is not present in the environment, there is no action taken.

-It can take between 30 minutes to 6 hours for a user’s status to be updated in an environment when the user is deleted from Microsoft 365 admin center.
-If you need to update the user status immediately, you can following the below steps as outlined in [Troubleshooting: Common user access issues](troubleshooting-user-needs-read-write-access-organization.md).
+It can take between 30 minutes to 6 hours for a user’s status to be updated in an environment when the user is deleted from the Microsoft 365 admin center.
+If you need to update the user status immediately, you can following the steps below as outlined in [Troubleshooting: Common user access issues](troubleshooting-user-needs-read-write-access-organization.md).

 Follow these steps to run user access diagnostics on a user in a Dataverse environment.